LeClubSandwichStudio/LaCOOLBoard/README.md

 																		-check for updates
 																		-go to sleep for logInterval period of time

-    userActive:Put this flag to 1(true) if you want your CoolBoard to collect userData : userName,CoolBoard MAC Address and the TimeStamp
+    userActive:Put this flag to 1(true) if you want your CoolBoard to collect userData : userName CoolBoard MAC Address
+																						 TimeStamp

   2/coolBoardLedConfig.json:

     ledActive: Put this flag to 1(true) if you want to have Light Effects from the on Board LED

   3/coolBoardSensorsConfig.json: